 - Negotiate with insurance companies on your behalf

 The goal is not only to recover damages for the pain and suffering caused by the loss of consortium but also to secure compensation that covers all the medical bills associated with your spouse's injury.

 Limitations on Loss of Consortium

-- Loss of a bodily organ system or permanent physical functional injury that permanently prevents the injured person from being able to independently care for themselves and perform life-sustaining activities.
+- Loss of a bodily organ system or permanent physical functional injury that permanently prevents the injured person from being able to care for themselves and perform life-sustaining activities independently

-Thus, if your spouse was injured in a car accident and you did not sustain any personal injuries or economic damages yourself, you cannot recover more than $250,000 for the loss of consortium in Ohio.
+Thus, if your spouse was injured in a car accident and you did not sustain any personal injuries or economic damages yourself, you generally cannot recover more than $250,000 for the loss of consortium in Ohio.